felipenoris/XLSX.jl/README.md

  2  "second"
  3  "third"

-julia> XLSX.getdata("myfile.xlsx", "mysheet", "A2:B4") # shorthand for all above
+julia> XLSX.readdata("myfile.xlsx", "mysheet", "A2:B4") # shorthand for all above
 3×2 Array{Any,2}:
  1  "first"
  2  "second"